peteraritchie/peteraritchie.github.io/_posts/2014-09-08-%E2%80%9CCONSIDER-providing-method-Close()%2C-in-addition-to-the-Dispose()%2C-if-close-is-standard-terminology-in-the-area%E2%80%9D-considered-deprecated.md

 ---
 layout: post
-title: “CONSIDER providing method Close(), in addition to the Dispose(), if close is standard terminology in the area” considered deprecated
+title:  "“CONSIDER providing method Close(), in addition to the Dispose(), if close is standard terminology in the area” considered deprecated"
-date: 2014-09-07 20:00:00 -0400
+date:   2014-09-07 12:00:00 -0600
 categories: ['.NET 4.5', 'C#', 'Design/Coding Guidance']
 tags:
 - msmvps